Information for Parents

 Fraternity/Sorority houses are homes.
 Each house has a living room, or common area, multiple bathrooms, kitchen and dining room.
 Most have computer facilities, phone lines in each room where students can connect to the Internet, laundry facilities, and cable T.V. access.
 But the comforts of home are not what make fraternity and sorority houses homes--it is the brothers/sisters that flourish in an environment that promotes learning and friendship.
 Most chapters offer opportunities for family members to visit the houses multiple times a year.

 The days of open keg parties at fraternity/sorority social functions are gone.
 Today's fraternities and sororities promote responsible use of alcohol.
 Our fraternity/sorority community has been on the cutting-edge of the alcohol issue.
 Each chapter holds seminars on responsible alcohol use.
-Our fraternity/sorority councils have adopted a Programming with Alcohol Policy, which all chapters adhere to and the university supports.
+Our fraternity/sorority chapters are expected to abide by the university's alcohol policy and Safe Social Hosting procedures.